-Decades after Laurie’s (Jamie Lee Curtis) original encounter with Michael Myers, the tragic night is still affecting her life.
-She has prepared herself for the inevitable return of Michael Myers.
-Her house is a fortress filled with traps, an armory, and a panic room.
-She even raised her daughter Karen (Judy Greer) to know how to defend herself and handle a gun, but this led to child protective services to taking Karen away, and it led to Karen resenting her mother.
+Decades after Laurie’s (Jamie Lee Curtis) original encounter with Michael Myers, the tragic night is still affecting her life, and she has prepared herself for the killer's inevitable return.
+Her house is a fortress filled with traps, an armory, and even a panic room.
+She even raised her daughter Karen (Judy Greer) to know how to defend herself and handle a gun.
+This ultimately led to child protective services to taking Karen away, and it led to Karen resenting her mother.

-Now, Karen has grown to resent her mother and has a daughter of her own, Allyson (Andi Matichak), which means that Laurie has a granddaughter, one that Laurie knows has not been trained to defend herself.
+Karen now has a daughter of her own, Allyson (Andi Matichak), which means that Laurie has a granddaughter, one that Laurie knows has not been trained to defend herself.
 On the anniversary of the infamous Michael Myers attacks, Michael Myers has escaped federal custody.
-He is on a mission this Halloween and, while Laurie is prepared, Allyson is out with her friends and Karen does not trust Laurie.
+He is on a mission this Halloween, and while Laurie is prepared, Allyson is out with her friends and Karen does not trust her mother.
 Her loved ones are in danger, so Laurie must find Michael Myers and put an end to him before anyone she cares about gets hurt.

 The Pros & Cons

 The Doctor (-4pts)

 It is rare for a horror movie, especially a slasher film, to have such an interesting main character.
 Laurie has been preparing for this day her whole life and it has cost her her relationship with both her daughter and her granddaughter.
 However, in her eyes, she would not have changed anything because she has prepared her daughter for the return of Michael Myers.
 I also found it interesting that after all this time, Laurie still thought the monster's return was inevitable, and that she could not rest until her or Michael Myers were dead.